block-core/documentation/docs/coldstaking/coldstake-cloud.md

 ![image](https://user-images.githubusercontent.com/7487930/185604776-b1c08229-554d-4c7b-8067-2e34f834a9be.png)

-### 2 - Go to the ColdStaking tab and enable both wallets on each node for coldstaking.
+### 2 - Go to the Coldstake tab and enable both wallets on each node for coldstaking.

 ***For pool staking do this step only for the the main-wallet***